Here is a resource you will want to bookmark: Free camping Washington and Oregon sites you can stay at for free!

 Mt.
 Ashland Campground – Ashland, OR – This free campsite is open May through October with 1-5 campsites and a maximum RV length of 25 feet.
 You can stay for up to 14 days there, plus they have amenities such as picnic tables, trash cans, and restrooms.
 Popular things to do near this site include biking, hiking, hunting, and wildlife viewing.

 Medco Pond – Medco Pond, OR ; This free campsite is paved with 6-15 campsites, some big enough for RVs.
 There are lots of activities such as bird watching, fishing, boating, and hiking.
 The spot remains pretty busy due to its excellent fishing.
-Fire pits are of decent size as well.
+Fire pits are a decent size as well.

 Crane Prairie Reservoir – Bend, OR – This free campsite has dirt campsites available up to 30 nights.
 It is located near water and there are fire rings and boat ramps nearby.
 This isn’t recommended for RVs as the roads are narrow and dirt only.
 Showers are available at the Crane Prairie Reservoir Lodge.
 3 minutes will cost $1.25 in quarters.